progenetix/progenetix-web/docs/use-cases.md

 ## pgxRpi, an R Library to Access Progenetix Data

 `pgxRpi` is an API wrapper package to access data from Progenetix database.
-More details about this package are in the vignettes ([link](https://github.com/progenetix/pgxRpi)).
+More details about this package are in the [vignettes](https://github.com/progenetix/pgxRpi).
 There are several functions in this R package.

 ### Retrieve biosample information

 You can select biosamples from specific groups of interests, chosen by a filter.
-The description about _filters_ is in this [link](https://docs.progenetix.org/classifications-and-ontologies/).
+The description about _filters_ is [here](https://docs.progenetix.org/classifications-and-ontologies/).

 ```
 biosamples <- pgxLoader(type="biosample", filters = "NCIT:C3512",codematches = TRUE)